-&lt;sup>202 In recent years, the FWS reports that its priorities are largely driven by petitions filed by nonprofit groups for the simple reason that the agency's resources are very limited and the agency's response to petitions is statutorily required.
+&lt;sup>211 In recent years, the FWS reports that its priorities are largely driven by petitions filed by nonprofit groups for the simple reason that the agency's resources are very limited and the agency's response to petitions is statutorily required.
 Interview with FWS Staff, Endangered Species Program, Jan.
 9, 2012.
-16 USC § 1533(b)(3)(A); 50 CFR § 424.14(b).
-This is a lighter evidentiary standard than a conclusion

-$^{205}$ 16 USC § 1533(b)(3)(A); 50 CFR § 424.14(b).
+$^{212}$ 16 USC § 1533(b)(3)(A); 50 CFR § 424.14(b).
 This is a lighter evidentiary standard than a conclusion (during the next review) that listing is ultimately warranted based on the "best scientific and commercial data" standard.
 Id. at § 1533(b)(1)(A).

-&lt;sup>204 In ruling on this petition, the FWS relies primarily on "the information provided by the petitioner", FWS, Endangered Species Petition Management Guidance 10 (July 96), available at
+&lt;sup>213 In ruling on this petition, the FWS relies primarily on "the information provided by the petitioner", FWS, Endangered Species Petition Management Guidance 10 (July 96), available at